No-Oil Saute How-To

 - Heat your frying pan so that a drop of liquid bounces and beads on the surface.
 There will be some steam.

 - Drop the onions into the pan and stir as they brown.
 As soon as they begin to stick, add a small splash of liquid.
 We use a flat-edged wood spoon to scrape the browning from the pan bottom as we go.

 - Reduce the heat as you go.
-For example, on our electric stove we start at high (9.5) but are down to 5.0 within a couple of minutes.
+For example, on our electric stove on the high end, say 8.0, but lower then heat to 5.0 then 3.0 within a couple of minutes.